BCDA-APS/urRobot/docs/index.md

 ### RTDE I/O Interface

-The RTDE I/O interface provides functions for setting the digital and analog output pins on the robot controller, as well as the ability to adjust the speed slider.
+The RTDE I/O interface provides functions for reading and writing to the digital and analog I/O pins on the robot controller, as well as the ability to adjust the speed slider.

 ## Additional Features